bgs25/scope-experiments/README.md

 ## Section S.1.2

+These are for the computation time experiments included in Section S.1.3 -- after a reordering of the supplementary material.
 These can be done on a single machine and are fast to run.

 ## casanova code